abhinandanchivate/LTIreq-Banking/day3A.md

 Caller expects pay() to work.

-But this breaks behavior.
+But this breaks contract.

-In banking, this could:

-* Break transaction flow
-* Skip debit step

 ---

-## ✅ Correct Approach
+## ✅ Correct Implementation

-Only create subclasses that truly support payment.
+Only create valid implementations.

-Or create proper abstraction.
+Or redesign abstraction if behavior differs.

 ---

+## Explanation

+If a class cannot follow base contract, it should not implement that interface.

+---

+## Common Mistakes

+* Forcing inheritance.
+* Throwing unsupported exceptions in subclass.

+---

+## Best Practices

+* Ensure subclass honors parent behavior.
+* Design clear contracts.

+---

-## Key Takeaway
+## Key Takeaways

-If it cannot behave like parent, don’t inherit.
+Subtypes must be substitutable.

 ---